mikegcoleman/docker101-linux/part-1/README.md

   mikegcoleman/linux_tweet_app   1.0                 bb32b5783cd3        7 minutes ago       108MB
   ```

-Those images are only stored in your Docker hosts local repository.
-You Docker host will be deleted after the workshop.
+Those images are only stored in your Docker host's local repository.
+Your Docker host will be deleted after the workshop.
 In this step we'll push the images to a public repository so you can run them from any Linux machine with Docker.

 Distribution is built into the Docker platform.
 You can build images locally and push them to a public or private [registry](https://docs.docker.com/registry/), making them available to other users.
 Anyone with access can pull that image and run a container from it.
 The behavior of the app in the container will be the same for everyone, because the image contains the fully-configured app - the only requirements to run it are Linux and Docker.